iburzynski/jambhala/README.md

   * You can ignore the following warning: `direnv: ([/nix/store/.../bin/direnv export bash]) is taking a while to execute.
 Use CTRL-C to give up.`

-  * You should see the following prompts: enter `y` for both:

-    ```sh
-    do you want to allow configuration setting 'accept-flake-config' to be set to 'true' (y/N)? y
-    do you want to permanently mark this value as trusted (y/N)? y
-    ```

-  * It will take some time to set up the environment the first time.
+  * It will take significant time (~2 hours) to set up the environment the first time.
 You can recite the [Yellow Dzambhala Mantra](https://mantrasmeditation.com/buddhist-mantras/yellow-dzambhala-mantra/) while you wait:

     ```
                   _=_